Guidance for the Investigations Panel on instructing an Expert Advisor

 The role of the Expert Advisor

 Upon instruction, the EA will consider the facts in the case and will provide a report outlining their professional view.
 The EA will consider all material evidence when reaching that view, including any evidence which conflicts with their professional opinion (for example, the view of another professional or expert).
 The EA will comment on such evidence within the report.

 The EA will make clear when a question or issue is outside of their expertise and where they are not able to reach a definitive opinion, for example, because there is insufficient evidence.

 Generally it is not appropriate for an EA to express a view on whether conduct amounts to a disciplinary offence.

 In the course of its instructions the EA may be required to:

 - Submit a report on their findings.

-If, after producing a report, the EA’s view changes on any material matter, such a change of view will be communicated to the ARB without delay.
-The ARB will make the IP (or PCC where appropriate) aware as soon as possible.
+If, after producing a report, the EA’s view changes on any material matter, such a change of view will be communicated to ARB without delay.
+ARB will make the IP (or Professional Conduct Committee where appropriate) aware as soon as possible.

-A copy of the EA’s report will be made available to the parties to the complaint, and the IP will allow them to comment on it as it deems appropriate.
+A copy of the EA’s report will be made available to the architect (and referrer where appropriate), and the IP will allow them to comment on it as it deems appropriate.